 In 2020, the Lithium Valley Commission was appointed under AB 1657 to bring together government, industry, and community stakeholders to assess the feasibility, benefits, and impacts of extracting lithium from the geothermal brines in the Salton Sea region.
-A draft of the Commission's final report is currently available for public comment (though October 28, 2022).
+The final report of the Blue Ribbon Commission on Lithium Extraction in California and related docketed documents are available on the California Energy Commission website.